danReynolds/nimbostratus/README.md

   );
   ```

-  The first cache update uses just a simple merge of the maps and not making the more advanced nested field path changes that will subsequently be reflected in the server response.
+The optimistic cache update just uses a simple merge of the maps and not the more advanced nested field path changes that will subsequently be reflected in the server response.
 When the server response comes back, the cache will also be updated to that fully merged server update.
-This is currently a TODO that if anyone wants to work on to achieve parity with the server update feel free to reach out.
+This is currently a TODO that if anyone wants to work on to achieve parity with the server code feel free to reach out.